David Berkeley: Some Kind of Cure

 In late 2009, David Berkeley announced on his website and through his mailing list that he was working on a new album called Some Kind of Cure, mostly written while living in Corsica where, in his own words, he had the chance to listen to whatever surrounded him and take in the silence around.

-As has been done more or less successfully in the past by other bands or artists (amongst which Marillion, Public Enemy and Jill Sobule), David Berkeley asked for his fans' contribution for the production of the record; the experiment was successful.
+As has been done more or less successfully in the past by other bands or artists (among which Marillion, Public Enemy and Jill Sobule), David Berkeley asked for his fans' contribution for the production of the record; the experiment was successful.

-The album was released on January 25, 2011 and is accompanied by a book written by Berkeley himself and entitled 140 Goats & a Guitar, telling the stories behind the inspiration for each song in the album.
+The album was released on January 25, 2011, and is accompanied by a book written by Berkeley himself and entitled 140 Goats & a Guitar, telling the stories behind the inspiration for each song in the album.

-In this album Berkeley is accompanied amongst others by Peter Bradley Adams of Eastmountainsouth on piano, Kim Taylor of Over the Rhine on background vocals and by long-term collaborator Jordan Katz of Common Rotation on horns and banjo; it was produced by long-term collaborator Will Robertson, who had also produced the song "Fire Sign" included in After the Wrecking Ships and has also worked with Shawn Mullins, Clay Cook, Pat Sansone and Peter Ostroushko.
+In this album Berkeley is accompanied among others by Peter Bradley Adams of Eastmountainsouth on piano, Kim Taylor of Over the Rhine on background vocals and by long-term collaborator Jordan Katz of Common Rotation on horns and banjo; it was produced by long-term collaborator Will Robertson, who had also produced the song "Fire Sign" included in After the Wrecking Ships and has also worked with Shawn Mullins, Clay Cook, Pat Sansone and Peter Ostroushko.
 Robertson also played bass and keyboards on the album.

 Some Kind of Cure features much more electric guitar than Berkeley's previous works, alongside the church bells of Tralonca and a Corsican choir.

 "George Square", the first single from the album, has been made available for download several weeks before the release of the record.
 Besides twelve original songs, Some Kind of Cure includes David Berkeley's version of "Shenandoah".

 Fire in My Head

-David Berkeley released in 2013 Fire in My Head, recorded in only a few weeks with the help and the production of Jono Manson (who, besides releasing several album with his own band, worked with Blues Traveler and Donald Rubinstein amongst others and appeared at Pete Seeger's 90th birthday celebration) and accompanied once again by Jordan Katz and Bill Titus.
+David Berkeley released in 2013 Fire in My Head, recorded in only a few weeks with the help and the production of Jono Manson (who, besides releasing several album with his own band, worked with Blues Traveler and Donald Rubinstein among others and appeared at Pete Seeger's 90th birthday celebration) and accompanied once again by Jordan Katz and Bill Titus.

 It has also been released, for the first time in Berkeley's discography, on vinyl.